BlueSphereAI/FastAPI-PostgreSQL-Alembic-Docker/cursor_dev/database/database_prompt.md

 - If the database already exists:
   - Create a **new database**.
   - Update all source code files where database connection details are used.
   - Modify the database name in `docker-compose.local.yml` accordingly.
+-  For configurations such as database and Python environment packages, refer to the configuration files inside the backend directory, including alembic.ini and pyproject.toml.
+- Use the virtual environment located in the backend directory by running source backend/.venv/bin/activate

 #### **b.
 Apply Database Migrations**
 - The project uses **Alembic** for database migrations.